 “I don’t want to go out tonight” – A simple, honest reply can throw you off the bed and you read too much into the response.
 You feel you are not enough and that your relationship is falling apart.
 Likewise, replies like, “My mother really liked you” also spells doom for the relationship.
 You feel your partner is overcompensating for the fact that his mother actually didn’t like you.
 You just cannot accept a forthright honest reply.

 Your irrational thoughts and fears can render you in a sinking feeling of chronic insecurity.
-But all is not lost, there are a few things that you can do to to save yourself and in turn save your relationship.
+But all is not lost, there are a few things that you can do to save yourself and in turn, save your relationship.

 Related reading: I Feel My Insecurity Could Ruin My Relationship with My Boyfriend